megaacheyounes/Bananalyzer/readme.md

 ##### Downloading and analyzing one app

-1. Download latest release (https://github.com/megaacheyounes/bananalyzer/releases/tag/v1.0.0) and extract it
-2.  open a terminal like PowerShell or cmd (if you use cmd, press enter from time to time)
+1.  open a terminal like PowerShell or cmd (if you use cmd, press enter from time to time)
-3.  navigate to the folder that contains this tool, exmaple: `cd C://bananalyzer`
+2.  navigate to the folder that contains this tool, exmaple: `cd C://bananalyzer`
-4.  run the command `bananalyzer.exe package --name 'com.package.name' -k -r`
+3.  run the command `bananalyzer.exe package --name 'com.package.name' -k -r`
-5. Bananalyzer will start downloading then analyzing the app
+4. Bananalyzer will start downloading then analyzing the app
-6.  when finished, the results can be found in an excel file, that has the same name as the package name (example: `com.package.name.xlsx`)
+5.  when finished, the results can be found in an excel file, that has the same name as the package name (example: `com.package.name.xlsx`)

 ##### Analyze an apk

-1. Download latest release (https://github.com/megaacheyounes/bananalyzer/releases/tag/v1.0.0) and extract it
-2.  open a terminal like PowerShell or cmd (if you use cmd, press enter from time to time)
+1.  open a terminal like PowerShell or cmd (if you use cmd, press enter from time to time)
-3.  navigate to the folder that contains this tool, exmaple: `cd C://bananalyzer`
+2.  navigate to the folder that contains this tool, exmaple: `cd C://bananalyzer`
-4.  run the command `bananalyzer.exe apk --path 'C://apks/apk_name.apk'`
+3.  run the command `bananalyzer.exe apk --path 'C://apks/apk_name.apk'`
-5. Bananalyzer will start analyzing the apk
+4. Bananalyzer will start analyzing the apk
-6.  when finished, the results can be found in an excel file, that has the same name as the apk file (example: `apk_name.xlsx`)
+5.  when finished, the results can be found in an excel file, that has the same name as the apk file (example: `apk_name.xlsx`)

 ## Run locally